-Discount rates - Discount rates represent the current market assessment of the risks specific to each cash generating unit, taking into consideration the time value of money and individual risks of the underlying assess that have not been incorporated in the cash flow estimates.
+Discount rates - Discount rates represent the current market assessment of the risks specific to each cash generating unit, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
 The discount rate calculation is based on the specific circumstances of the Group and its operating segments and is derived from its weighted average cost of capital (WACC) for the industry of 8.2% to 8.6% (2020: 8.5% to 8.6 %).
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return on investment by the Group's investors.
 The cost of debt is based on the interest-bearing borrowings the Group is obliged to service.
 Segment-specific risk is incorporated by applying individual beta factors.
 The beta factors are evaluated annually based on publicly available market data.
-Adjustments to the discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate.
+Adjustments to the discount rate.